Hole: Philosophy and psychology

-In Culture and as a Metaphor
+In culture and as a metaphor

 An example of the use of holes in popular culture can be found in the Beatles lyric from the song, "A Day in the Life", from their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band:

 The reference to 4,000 holes was written by John Lennon, and inspired by a Far & Near news brief from the same 17 January edition of the Daily Mail, which had also provided inspiration for previous verses of the song.
 Under the headline "The holes in our roads", the brief stated: "There are 4,000 holes in the road in Blackburn, Lancashire, or one twenty-sixth of a hole per person, according to a council survey.
 If Blackburn is typical, there are two million holes in Britain's roads and 300,000 in London".
 Holes have also been described as ontological parasites because they can only exist as aspects of another object.
 The psychological concept of a hole as a physical object is taken to its logical extreme in the fictional concept of a portable hole, exemplified in role-playing games and characterized as a "hole" that a person can carry with them, keep things in, and enter themselves as needed.

+Also on Sgt.
+Pepper's is "Fixing a Hole" in which Paul McCartney has said that the song was 'an ode to pot' in his 1967 biography "Paul McCartney: Many Years from Now.

 In art holes are sometimes referred to as negative space, as in the case of the Japanese concept of Ma.

 Holes can also be referenced metaphorically as existing in non-tangible things.
 For example, a person who provides an account of an event that lacks important details can be said to have "holes in their story", and a fictional work with unexplained narrative elements can be said to have plot holes.
 A person who has suffered loss is often referred to as having a "hole in their heart".
 The concept of a "God-shaped hole" occurs in religious discourse: